Get next level weather info with WeatherFlow

 All of this is completely wireless, using WiFi and BlueTooth LE, the batteries are expected to last up to a year.
 What about the integration question?
 Well, here is the real door opener.
 The project is currently working on integrations for SmartThings, HomeKit, Google Nest, IFTTT, and Alexa.
 That's a pretty comprehensive platform list and will be a game changer if they can deliver on that.
 Note that the project only says they are 'working on', and keep in mind that we've heard that from other device makers which have yet to deliver on some or all of these.
 Still, the intent is positive.

-As it stands, WeatherFlow is planning to deliver a whole lot more than the competition for only US$279 at international release.
+As it stands, WeatherFlow is planning to deliver a whole lot more than the competition for less money at international release.
 A comprehensive integrated sensor platform like this can provide real value for home automation by enabling control over all sorts of other devices based on environmental trends.